ghostrider-05/patreon-api.ts/docs/guide/features/sandbox.md

 The `retries` option (this uses the same implementation as [client `rest.retries`](../configuration#restretries) option) allows you to implement the same [retry system Patreon has](https://docs.patreon.com/#robust-retries).

 The `send` method has a return type of `Promise<number | null>`.
-If the type is a `number`, the server has returned a succesful response.
+If the type is a `number`, the server has returned a successful response.
 Otherwise (with `retries` enabled), it will return `null` and add / update the message to the `queuedMessages`.
 With no retry options, it will return the status of the failed request.
-When a message is retried succesfully:
+When a message is retried successfully:

 - the message will be deleted from the queue
 - all other messages from the same webhook will be retried immediately